akashrl/K-Means-Clustering-Algorithm/README.md

 The code reads in the training sets from the csv file, clusters the training set using the specified value of k, and outputs the within-cluster sum of squared error and cluster centroids.
 For the centroid of each cluster, the values for each of the four attributes are reported in the following order.
 {latitude, longitude, reviewCount, checkins}

 The expected output is given below.
-Note that this will run your algorithm with the yelp.csv file, a K value of 4, and clustering option 1.
-Please make sure you follow this output else you WILL loose points.
-Note that this is only a sample output and the numbers are not representative of the actual results.
+Note that runs the algorithm with the yelp.csv file, a K value of 4, and clustering option 1.

 **$ python kmeans.py yelp.csv 4 1**